 So to combat my (obviously socialist/ left-leaning/ proletarian) bubble, I read libertarian blogs/ websites like Reason, FEE, and The Beacon.
 I tried reading the Libertarian Standard for a bit, but honestly, after a bit, they all just kind of read the same.
 And for conservative/ evangelical perspectives, I browse Fox News, (local and national), local news (especially in red counties)–always making sure to dip through the comments– and watch interview clips by Fox News pundits discussing current events.

-My sources tend international, (not US-liberal biased) and working-class focused, which means I was actually already getting a lot of articles/ interviews/ thinkpieces on red-state voters and the working class during the election cycle.
-What was interesting to me was not so much how Trump was trying to work these guys over, or even the older ones buying it–it was how the liberal elites consuming only US media were buying the narrative hook, line, and sinker, despite more and more voices pointing out that poll returns showed the average Trump supporter was making around $75k.
+My sources tend international, (not US-liberal biased) and working-class focused, which meant I was actually already getting a lot of articles/ interviews/ thinkpieces on red-state voters and the working class during the election cycle.
+What was interesting to me was not so much how the conservatives were being conned (that was just sad), or why they were buying it– it was how the liberals who consumed only US media were buying the narrative of a Democrat win hook, line, and sinker, despite more and more voices pointing out that poll returns showed the average Trump supporter was making around $75k.

 Post-election returns show it, too–the New York Times showed households with incomes under $40k overwhelming voted for Clinton, while those with incomes over $50k voted for Trump, meaning the working class was once again sold out by the middle and upper class.
 That is not the popular post-election coverage narrative, though– the preferred focus is educational attainment, which gets quoted way more than the income one, because those with lower educational attainment voted for Trump, and the correlative assumption is that degree valuation indicates economic status; therefore those without degrees are poor idiots who voted against their own interests.